 Here are some examples on the difference between to and two.

 Should I use 'from time to time' or 'from time two time'?

 The correct expression is 'from time to time'.
-To is the preposition that connects time and time.
+To is a preposition.

 Should I use 'in order to' or ', in order two'?